-27. (1) A procuring entity shall-

-- (a) no later than six weeks after the approval of procurement the National Budget, publish on its website or in any other electronic format, information regarding all planned procurement activities for the following twelve months; - (b) update the information referred to in paragraph (a) as necessary; and - (c) provide a printed copy of the information referred to in paragraph (a) upon request and payment of the prescribed fee. - (2) Where the information referred to in subsection (1) is unavailable or not forthcoming, a complaint may be made to the Office which shall conduct an investigation in accordance with section 41, and if justified, grant an extension of time or issue such direction as it thinks fit. - (3) Publication under this section does not- - (a) constitute a solicitation; - (b) oblige a procuring entity to issue a solicitation; or - (c) confer any rights on suppliers or contractors. - (4) Subsection (1) shall not apply to a procuring entity involved in the procurement of goods and services for the purpose of national security. - 28.
-(1) A procuring entity may limit participation in Participation by procurement proceedings to promote local industry suppliers or contractors development and local content. - (2) A procuring entity, when first soliciting the participation of suppliers or contractors, shall declare whether the participation of suppliers or contractors is limited pursuant to this section and the nature of, and reason for the limitation. - (3) A declaration made under subsection (2) shall not be altered.

-(4) A procuring entity that decides to limit the participation of suppliers or contractors pursuant to this section shall include in the record of the procurement proceedings a statement of the reasons and circumstances on which it relied.
+27. (1) A procuring entity shall, no later than six weeks after the presentation of the National Budget, publish on its website or in any other electronic format, information regarding all planned procurement activities for the following twelve months and a printed copy of the information shall be provided upon request and payment of the prescribed fee.

+- (2) Where the information referred to in subsection (1) is unavailable or not forthcoming, a complaint may be made to the Regulator. - (3) Publication under this section does not- - (a) constitute a solicitation; - (b) oblige a procuring entity to issue a solicitation; or - (c) confer any rights on suppliers or contractors. - 28.
+(1) A procuring entity may limit participation in Participation by procurement proceedings to promote local industry suppliers or development and local content. - (2) A procuring entity, when first soliciting the participation of suppliers or contractors, shall declare whether the participation of suppliers or contractors is limited pursuant to this section and the nature of and reason for the limitation. - (3) A declaration made under subsection (2) shall not be altered. - (4) A procuring entity that decides to limit the participation of suppliers or contractors pursuant to this section shall include in the record of the procurement proceedings a statement of the reasons and circumstances on which it relied. - 29.
+(1) A procuring entity shall ensure that suppliers Due diligence and contractors- - (a) have the legal capacity to enter into the procurement contract; - (b) are not insolvent, in receivership, bankrupt or being wound up, their affairs are not being administered by a court or a judicial officer, their business activities have not been suspended and they are not the subject of legal proceedings for any of the foregoing;